canberragpn/canberragpn.github.io/_workshops/bop_it.md

     url: https://aca.edu.au/resources/microbit-images-poster/microbit-images.pdf
 ---

 In this workshop, we'll be using Micro:bits to make the classic game of Bop it!
 Create your own buttons, and create a co-op mode to compete against your friends!
+Race to be the first to complete the action!